Basic Concepts of Corporate Governance

 Management Advisory Board

 The Management Advisory Board has been set up as an advisory body to the Company’s Representative Director, President and Chief Executive Corporate Officer (“CEO”).
-In addition to the five experts and our Representative Director, President and Chief Executive Corporate Officer as outside members, other Director and others participate in the meeting depending on the agenda.
+In addition to the five outside experts and our CEO, other Directors also participate in the meeting depending on the agenda.
 Regular meetings are held twice a year and whenever necessary.

-The Company’s CEO receives the Board’s advice and proposals for maintaining and improving the soundness, fairness and transparency of our Group and reflects their advice in his decision making.
+The Company’s CEO receives the Board’s advice and proposals for maintaining and improving the soundness, fairness and transparency of our Group and reflects them in his decision making.

 Risk Management Committee